 ‘Stay hydrated this summer’ says Bluebird Care

-Older people, their families, friends and neighbours across Merton are encouraged to think about staying hydrated this summer.
+Older people, their families, friends and neighbours across Croydon are being encouraged to think about staying hydrated this summer.

-Older people, their families, friends and neighbours across Merton are encouraged to think about staying hydrated this summer.
-Individuals have a duty to support vulnerable people who may be at risk, in any way they can, leading home care provider Bluebird Care Merton has urged.
+Older people, their families, friends and neighbours across Croydon are being encouraged to think about staying hydrated this summer.
+Individuals have a duty to support vulnerable people who may be at risk, in any way they can, leading home care provider Bluebird Care Croydon has urged.

-As the weather starts to get warmer, Bluebird Care Merton is sending out the strong message that heat and sun exposure is extremely serious and potentially life threatening – and is urging people across the area to stay hydrated and prepare for the hotter days with some simple tips to stay safe in the sun.
+As the weather continues to stay warm and remain humid, Bluebird Care is sending out the strong message that heat and sun exposure is extremely serious and potentially life threatening – and is urging people across the area to stay hydrated and prepare for the hotter days with some simple tips to stay safe in the sun.

-Bluebird Care Merton have launched their Summer Hydration initiative.
+Bluebird Care Croydon has launched their Summer Hydration initiative.
 As part of this they will be sharing tips across social media and sharing links to national resources to help ensure everyone is prepared for the hotter weather.

-With the frequent and sudden changes in British weather Bluebird Care want to issue a reminder for people to get prepared for the hotter weather.
+With the frequent and sudden changes in British weather Bluebird Care want to issue a reminder for people to stay prepared and alert for the hotter weather.